 - Research on brain stuctures and mechanisms involved in language

 Please consult the list of completed and current research projects for further information.
-If you are interested specifically in a planned research project, please write to firstname.lastname@example.org or to individual participants, via their home-page addresses.
+If you are interested specifically in a planned research project, please contact email@example.com or contact individual researchers directly.